A practical guide for configuring network resources secured via Twingate.

 The configured address of the Resource is that as resolved from the Connector(s) in the associated Remote network.
 See the section on Address Resolution of Resources for more detail.

-Which default to allowed on all TCP and UDP ports.
+Which ports are allowed, defaulting to all TCP and UDP ports.
 You may configure port restrictions on individual resources of any address type.

 This is the Remote Network you associate the Resource with when configuring it.